InnovateForVegas/doc-org-howtos/README.md

 ## Contributing to This Project In Particular

 This project repository is intended to be helpful in general and into the future.
-This means that any HOWTO or link or piece of advice concerning a method or best practice, is subject to adjustment, general revision, or maybe even outright replacement.
+This means that any document or link or piece of advice concerning a method or best practice, is subject to improvement, general revision, or maybe even outright replacement.
 Whether you are comfortable with GitHub specifically or revision control in general, or not, be aware that these are most definitely living documents, and this project repository is intended to change with the times.
 Internet times.

 If you have ideas for changes or additions (or subtractions), please do not hesitate to either make a Pull Request, or ask for some assistance if you have no idea what that is.
 It is not that difficult, not at all.